Latest articles

 • Work Habits of John Quincy Adams

 John Quincy Adams, the sixth President of the United States, was not only a statesman but also a model of discipline and intellectual rigor.
-After reading both Harlow Unger’s John Quincy Adams and Randall Woods’s John Quincy Adams: A Man for the Whole People, I’ve compiled some of his most notable work habits: John Quincy…
+After reading both Harlow Unger’s John Quincy Adams and Randall Woods’s John Quincy Adams: A Man for the Whole People, I’ve compiled some of his work habits:

 • Work Habits of Learned Hand